JanHerca/urantiapedia/output/wikijs/en/article/Lawrence_J_Bowman/Early_Persecutions_of_Jesus_Followers_and_Dispersion_of_the_Apostles.md

 [^13]: http://www.biblicalarchaeology.org/daily/people-cultures-in-the-bible/people-in-the-bible/the-quest-for-the-historical-paul/ James Tabor, “The Quest for the Historical Paul” (accessed September 7, 2015).

 [^14]: Ibid.
-See also Bart D. Ehrman, _The New Testament_ (Chantilly, Va.: The Great Courses, 2000) Lecture 14: “Paul—The Man, the Mission, and the _Modus Operandi_, 217
+See also Bart D. Ehrman, _The New Testament_ (Chantilly, Va.: The Great Courses, 2000) Lecture 14: “Paul—The Man, the Mission, and the _Modus Operandi_”, 217

 [^15]: http://www.christianity.com/church/church-history/timeline/1-300/apostolic-beheading-the-death-of-paul-11629583.html, “Apostolic Beheading; the Death of Paul”(accessed January 27, 2016)